Japanese Canadians: After World War II

+Japanese Canadians gather at the Vancouver Japanese Language School and Japanese Hall.

 Until 1948, Japanese-Canadians, both Issei and Canadian-born Nisei, were denied the right to vote.
 Those born in the 1950s and 1960s in Canada are mostly Sansei, the third generation.
 Sansei usually have little knowledge of the Japanese language.
 Over 75% of the Sansei have married non-Japanese.
 Nisei and Sansei generally identify themselves not as fully Japanese but as Canadians first who happen to have Japanese ancestry.

 Since 1967, the second wave of immigrants were usually highly educated and resided in urban areas.

 In the late 1970s and the 1980s, documents on the Japanese Canadian internment were released, and redress was sought by the National Association of Japanese Canadians, an organization representing Japanese Canadians nationally that was headed by Art Miki from Winnipeg.
 In 1986, it was shown that Japanese Canadians had lost $443 million during the internment.
 There were 63% of Canadians who supported redress and 45% who favoured individual compensation.
 On September 22, 1988, the National Association of Japanese Canadians succeeded in negotiating a redress settlement with the government at the time, under the leadership of Prime Minister Brian Mulroney.
 The settlement included $21,000 for each individual directly affected, which was by 1993 almost 18,000 survivors.
 The federal government also provided a community endowment fund to assist in rebuilding the community, which is run by the National Association of Japanese Canadians.
 In addition, to address the more systemic racism that led to the plan and later justifications of the effort to remove "all people of Japanese racial origin" from Canadian territory, the redress settlement included the establishment of the Race Relations Foundation and challenges to the War Measures Act.
 The Prime Minister also offered a formal apology in the House of Commons and the certificate of acknowledgement of injustices of the past, which was sent to each Japanese Canadian whose rights had been stripped, incarcerated, dispossessed and forcibly displaced.

 The younger generation of Japanese-Canadians born in the late 20th century are mostly Yonsei, the fourth generation.
 Many Yonsei are of mixed racial descent.
 According to Statistics Canada's 2001 census of population information, Japanese-Canadians were the Canadian visible minority group most likely to have a formal or common-law marriage with a non-Japanese partner.
 Out of the 25,100 couples in Canada in 2001 that had at least one Japanese person, in only 30% of them were both partners of Japanese descent.
 As of 2001, 65% of Canada's Japanese population was born in Canada.